What is Total Daily Energy Expenditure (TDEE)?

 - TEF: 240 kcal/day

-Total Daily Energy Expenditure (TDEE) = 1,600 + 600 + 240 = 2,440 kcal/day
+Total Daily Energy Expenditure (TDEE) = 1,600 + 600 + 240 = 2,440 kcal/day [Source]

-How this TDEE calculator works
+How this TDEE estimate works

 The calculator starts with your BMR, adds activity calories, and then models TEF (the calories your body uses to digest food).
 If you choose a PAL/activity multiplier, the result is a population-average estimate where TEF is typically treated as part of the overall multiplier — which is why the calculator exposes TEF inputs only when you enter manual activity calories.
+[Source 1][Source 2]

 The results also show a net calorie goal for use in tracking apps.
 Net calories are calculated as TDEE minus activity calories (BMR + TEF), so you can log exercise separately and earn more food calories on days you train.
+[Source]

 Interpreting maintenance calories